s-shifat/online-auction-app/README.md

 ### Issues
 As no external database service like aws is provided so DEBUG=False will not be able to handle the media files as expected.
 The reason why DEBUG=True is kept in the deployment.

+### Future Goals
+1. Convert the view functions to class views to implement cleaner and more efficient code.
+2. Complete the admin dashboard
+3. Implement styling to the form views.

 ### Sample User Credentials
 username: shifat